league-curriculum/Python-Level-0/assignments/local/variables/trinket.md

 # Variables

-A variable is a placeholder for information, like a box where you can put something for using later.
-Variables have names, which is like a label on the box .
+A variable is a way to store information, like a box where you can put something for using later.
+Variables have names, which is like a label on the box.
 You can set or change change the contents of the box with the '=', which we call the 'assignment operator'.

 Here is an examples of assigning a variable: